 Trivia: Not really a mistake, but apparently if you go up to a telegraph pole and hit one of the metal wire support cables with a piece of solid copper it will make a laser blaster sound.
 I take no responsibility for major internal or external injuries or loss of respect from peers.
 For a safer alternative, if you have a spring type garage door just tap (or even flick with your finger) the spring.

-Trivia: Lightsabres are made out of a selection of camera parts - apparently you can get the schematics for them somewhere on the internet, and make your own.
-NO, I haven't got the faintest idea where to look.
-However, I have heard that the right camera parts are very hard to get hold of, because firstly they were around in the 70's/80's, and also because Star Wars fans keep buying them.
-[For more info, check out: http://members.aol.com/yodashous2/building.htm; http://members.aol.com/ctlaw74/galactic.htm; and to buy a lightsabre replica: http://larbel.amer.net/index.html] [A better bet might be www.edcstudios.com - apparently here you can get the plans and most of the parts]
+Trivia: Lightsabers are made out of a selection of camera parts - you can get the schematics for them on the internet, and make your own.
+However, the right camera parts are very hard to get hold of, because firstly they were around in the 70's/80's, and also because Star Wars fans keep buying them.

 Trivia: Originally Obi-Wan Kenobi survived the duel with Darth Vader and fled aboard the Millennium Falcon.
 But the character had very little to do with the rest of the film, and George Lucas decided that he should be killed off.
 Alec Guinness threatened to quit the production over the change, but Lucas convinced him that the change was better for the overall story.